Medical Marijuana For Sickle Cell DiseaseGreen Relief Health Admin

 There was another study published in May of 2019 that looked at 15 adults dealing with sickle cell disease.
 The goal was to investigate concerns about the restrictions on opioid prescriptions in the United States and how they affect pain management regimens for those living with SCD.
 It found that opioids are almost exclusively prescribed to patients with SCD and that, despite the increased difficulty to obtain opioid prescriptions; doctors do not provide access to non-opioid medicines or alternative therapies.

-So the evidence indicates that Maryland medical marijuana may be a good alternative to helping those with sickle cell disease control pain.
+So the evidence indicates that Maryland and Delaware medical marijuana may be a good alternative to helping those with sickle cell disease control pain.
 There are also other benefits that medical marijuana may offer someone suffering from sickle cell disease.

 Sickle Cell Disease Depression and Anxiety